Behavioral Neuroscience Minor

 GIS 4614 Human Behavioral Genetics

-GIS 4644 Mindfulness, Self, and Reality
+GIS 4644 Mindfulness, Self and Reality

 GIS 4664 Perspectives on Memory in Film

-GNM 2209 Intelligent Machines/Human Beings
+GNM 2209 Intelligent Machines/Humans

 GNM 2216 Medical Technology